SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### impl

-Rust allows implementing methods or associated functions for structs, tagged unions (enums) and traits via the impl keyword.
+Rust allows implementing methods or associated functions for structs, tagged unions (enums) and traits via the impl keyword. when used for implementing things on structs/enums/traits, the construct used is called an impl block the syntax for impl blocks for structs and enums is `impl <name> <block>` the syntax for impl blocks implementing traits for structs is `impl <traitname> for <thingname> <block>` Any thing may have as many impl blocks as you like.
 For any impl block, we may indicate that we only want to implement it for something whose generics either are of a certain type or implement certain traits.
 When we implement something, we can only rely on other things of the thing we're implementing existing, plus whatever trait bounds we've established. we may `impl` a Trait without any `for` clause to provide a default implementation.